tsavina/workshops/README.md

-# The sample of Face Detection using OpenVINO
+# The notebook to learn of hiding detected faces using OpenVINO